zzz0906/LeetCode/2021_March/Readme.md

 !: do not add srand in the rand; because in each turn it will use another random seed and generate a different random number.

 After delete it then AC!

+## Wiggle Subsequence

+Given an integer array nums, return the length of the longest wiggle sequence.

+A wiggle sequence is a sequence where the differences between successive numbers strictly alternate between positive and negative.
+The first difference (if one exists) may be either positive or negative.
+A sequence with fewer than two elements is trivially a wiggle sequence.

+A subsequence is obtained by deleting some elements (eventually, also zero) from the original sequence, leaving the remaining elements in their original order.

+Follow up: Could you solve this in O(n) time?

+let me try some examples

+1 17 5 10,13,15, 10,5 ,16

+maybe we shall use brute force? or dp

+f[i] = 1..j => n^2 problem

+how to get o(n) solution? the std use greedy and two pointer

+the std use two pointer. and if current value > last then increase pointer = decrease pointer + 1

+also, if current value < last one then decrease pointer = increase pointer + 1

+so clever in this way!